4 Newer Primary Care Practice Models for Patients

 You’re done seeing a doctor who doesn’t have the time to get to truly know you.
 You’re done getting just 10 minutes with your traditional primary care doctor, if you’re lucky, and leaving the office with more questions than you entered.

 In short, you want a better primary care experience.
-You’re ready to start searching for the kind of care you deserve.
+You’re ready to start searching for the kind of care you deserve from a different type of primary care physician.
 Here are four options.

 1. Concierge Medicine